Whole Earth Catalog: Impact and legacy

 For this new countercultural movement, information was a precious commodity.
 In the '60s, there was no Internet; no 500 cable channels. ...
 [The WEC] was a great example of user-generated content, without advertising, before the Internet.
 Basically, Brand invented the blogosphere long before there was any such thing as a blog. ...
 No topic was too esoteric, no degree of enthusiasm too ardent, no amateur expertise too uncertified to be included. ...
 This I am sure about: it is no coincidence that the Whole Earth Catalogs disappeared as soon as the web and blogs arrived.
 Everything the Whole Earth Catalogs did, the web does better.

 Looking back and discussing attitudes evident in the early editions of the catalog, Brand wrote, "At a time when the New Left was calling for grassroots political (i.e., referred) power, Whole Earth eschewed politics and pushed grass-roots direct power—tools and skills."

 As an early indicator of the general Zeitgeist, the catalog's first edition preceded the original Earth Day by nearly two years.
 The idea of Earth Day occurred to Senator Gaylord Nelson, its instigator, "in the summer of 1969 while on a conservation speaking tour out west," where the Sierra Club was active, and where young minds had been broadened and stimulated by such influences as the catalog.

-Despite this popular and critical success, particularly among a generation of young hippies and survivalists, the catalog was not intended to continue in publication for long, just long enough for the editors to complete a good overview of the available tools and resources, and for the word, and copies, to get out to everyone who needed them.